• Skip to primary navigation

 • ×

-Home » Dinner » Slow Cooker Chicken Paprika
+Deb's Daily Dish » Recipes » Dinner Recipes » Slow Cooker Chicken Paprika

 Slow Cooker Chicken Paprika

-This lightened up version of Chicken Paprikash is not an authentic, traditional Hungarian recipe.
-But it is just as flavorful and delicious!
-It has tender pieces of boneless chicken and a creamy, smoky sauce layered with onions, tomatoes and paprika.
+My Slow Cooker Chicken Paprika is not an authentic, traditional Hungarian recipe.
+But this version's ingredients are just a bit lightened up and just as flavorful and delicious!
+It has tender pieces of boneless chicken and a creamy, smoky sauce layered with onions, tomatoes and paprika all made in your slow cooker.

 chicken paprika and mashed cauliflower on a green platter.